AdrianY1997/mvc-starter/README.md

 # MVC Starter

-this repository is for my practices feel free to use
+this repository is for my practices, feel free to use

 This README is in progress

 ## About

 This project is a MVC system for free hosting webs

 ## Installation